osrf-migration/srcsim-wiki/controlling_the_hand.md

 1. Set the data_offset of the MultiArray to 0.
 1. Fill in the positions for each of the fingers.
 1. Publish the message to the `/right_hand_position_controller/command` or `/left_hand_position_controller/command` topic.

+## Why is there only one input for each finger?

+If you look closely at the fingers on the R5, each one contains 3 (phalanges)[https://en.wikipedia.org/wiki/Phalanx_bone].
+Yet, there is only one input per finger (with the exception of the thumb, which has two).
+Why is this?

+The reason is that the phalanges on the R5 hand are all coupled together, and not separately controllable.
+Thus, there is only one actuator input per finger.